 The Audit Committee has established procedures for complaints regarding accounting, internal controls, and auditing matters, including procedures for the confidential and anonymous submission of complaints by employees.

-Senior leadership determines which candidates and organizations to support financially.
-These contributions are then subject to further oversight by the Corporation’s Board.
-In addition to the Corporation's internal guidelines and procedures governing public advocacy and political activities, direct corporate political contributions are made as permitted under federal, state, and local laws to help elect candidates whose views and positions will improve the insurance market place for the Corporation, the insurance industry, and the insurance consumer.
-All contributions are publicly disclosed as required by applicable state or federal law.
+Similar guidelines and procedures are applied when considering the support of individual candidates for office.
+Direct corporate political contributions are made as permitted under federal, state, and local laws to help elect candidates whose views and positions are aimed at improving the insurance marketplace for the Corporation, the insurance industry, and the insurance consumer.
+All such direct contributions are publicly disclosed as required by applicable state or federal law.

 The Board will obtain stockholder approval prior to adopting any stockholder rights plan; provided, however, that the Board may act on its own to adopt a stockholder rights plan if, under the then current circumstances, in the reasonable business judgment of the independent directors, the fiduciary duties of the Board would require it to adopt a rights plan without prior stockholder approval.
 The retention of any rights plan so adopted by the Board will be submitted to a vote of stockholders as a separate ballot item at the next subsequent annual meeting of stockholders and, if not approved, such rights plan will expire within one year after such meeting.